 Severe and life-threatening skin reactions, including fatal cases, have been reported in patients taking nevirapine.
 These have occurred most frequently during the first 6 weeks of therapy.
 These have included cases of Stevens-Johnson syndrome, toxic epidermal necrolysis, and hypersensitivity reactions characterized by rash, constitutional findings, and organ dysfunction including hepatic failure.
 Rhabdomyolysis has been observed in some patients experiencing skin and/or liver reactions associated with nevirapine use.

-Patients developing signs or symptoms of severe skin reactions or hypersensitivity reactions (including, but not limited to, severe rash or rash accompanied by fever, general malaise, fatigue, muscle or joint aches, blisters, oral lesions, conjunctivitis, facial edema, and/or hepatitis, eosinophilia, granulocytopenia, lymphadenopathy, and renal dysfunction) must permanently discontinue nevirapine and seek medical evaluation immediately [see BOXED WARNING and PATIENT INFORMATION].
+Patients developing signs or symptoms of severe skin reactions or hypersensitivity reactions (including, but not limited to, severe rash or rash accompanied by fever, general malaise, fatigue, muscle or joint aches, blisters, oral lesions, conjunctivitis, facial edema, and/or hepatitis, eosinophilia, granulocytopenia, lymphadenopathy, and renal dysfunction) must permanently discontinue nevirapine and seek medical evaluation immediately.
 Do not restart nevirapine following severe skin rash, skin rash combined with increased transaminases or other symptoms, or hypersensitivity reaction.

 If patients present with a suspected nevirapine-associated rash, measure transaminases immediately.
 Permanently discontinue nevirapine in patients with rash-associated transaminase elevations [see Hepatotoxicity And Hepatic Impairment].

-Patients must initiate therapy with one 200 mg tablet of immediate-release VIRAMUNE daily for the first 14 days.
+Patients must initiate therapy with immediate-release VIRAMUNE daily for the first 14 days.
 This lead-in period has been shown to reduce the frequency of rash.
 Discontinue nevirapine if a patient experiences severe rash or any rash accompanied by constitutional findings.
 Do not initiate VIRAMUNE XR if a patient experiencing a mild to moderate rash without constitutional symptoms during the 14-day immediate-release VIRAMUNE lead-in period of 200 mg/day (150 mg/m2/day in pediatric patients) until the rash has resolved.
 The total duration of the immediate-release VIRAMUNE lead-in dosing period must not exceed 28 days at which point an alternative regimen should be sought [see DOSAGE AND ADMINISTRATION].
 Patients must be monitored closely if isolated rash of any severity occurs.
 Delay in stopping nevirapine treatment after the onset of rash may result in a more serious reaction.